EU Exit FAQs

 -

-20. What happens if a common safety method (CSM) changes in the EU?Unlike NTSNs, which replicate the technical content of TSIs and will keep pace with any change to that technical content, there are no provisions to keep pace with CSMs if there are changes to them in the EU.
-Any changes to the CSMs in the UK will be treated in the same way as any other UK legislation, which go through policy development, public consultation and relevant Parliamentary scrutiny.
+Unlike NTSNs, which replicate the technical content of TSIs and keep pace with any change to that technical content, there are no provisions to keep pace with CSMs if there are changes to them in the EU.

 -

-21. What will be the safety certification regime from 1 January 2021?
+What is the safety certification regime now?

-The existing regime of Part A and Part B safety certificates will continue to apply from 1 January 2021.
-Operators must hold an ORR-issued Part A and Part B safety certificate to operate on the mainline railway.
-UK-established operators operating cross-border services through the Channel Tunnel will also need to obtain a single safety certificate from the EU to operate in the EU.
 Part A certificates issued by ORR will run the course of their validity.
 However, Part A certificates issued in the EU to operators running a domestic-only service in Great Britain before 31 January 2020 will be valid up until 31 January 2022 or until they expire - whichever is earlier.
-Please see the Government’s guidance on rail transport from 1 January 2021 for further information.
+Please see the Government’s guidance on rail transport from 1 January 2021 for further information.Applications for Part A and Part B safety certificates are assessed by the ORR using the common safety methods for conformity assessment (1158/2010 and 1169/2010).

-Applications for Part A and Part B safety certificates will be assessed by ORR using the CSMs for conformity assessment (1158/2010 and 1169/2010).
 The format for safety certificates and the application form are reproduced in new Schedule 8 of the Railways and Other Guided Transport Systems (Safety) Regulations 2006 (as amended).

 Train driving licences